Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 Kite kīt noun: kite; plural noun: kites

 1. a toy consisting of a light frame with thin material stretched over it, flown in the wind at the end of a long string.

 2. Sailing informal – a spinnaker or other high, light sail.

 3. A medium to large long-winged bird of prey that typically has a forked tail and frequently soars on updrafts of air.

-Kite, as used in this Scripture, is bird that is unclean and not fit to eat.
-I do not think it likely to have a flying toy or part of a watercraft on the menu!
+Kite, as used in this Scripture, is a bird that is unclean and not fit to eat.
+I do not think it likely to have a flying toy or part of the watercraft on the menu!
 That is why many readers object to us saying faith is like an unclean bird.
 Is the kite really unclean, as stated in the old Mosaic Laws?
 We find our answer in Mark 7:1-12(ESV):

 Traditions and Commandments